Pow (Elvana Gjata song): Background and composition

 On 2 February 2022, Gjata uploaded a preview on her Instagram, teasing "Pow".
 In the description, the singer announced the single's release date scheduled for 11 February 2022.
 "Pow" was made internationally available as a single for digital download and streaming on the announced date by Loudcom Media under exclusive license from East Music Matters.
 It was written by Gjata in collaboration with Denk and Tonic, while produced by Andy Gramm and Panda.
 Musically, "Pow" was noted by critical commentary as a "melancholic" Albanian-language R&B and urban song with a "charming retro" atmosphere.
 Lasting two minutes and 55 seconds, it lyrically tells the tale of a heartbroken woman, who has been disappointed by love.

 Reception

 Upon release, "Pow" was met with positive reviews from selected music critics.
-In a review for Illyrian Pirates, the author praised the song's nature as well as Gjata's "smooth" and "passionate" vocal delivery.
-He further went on to emphasise her "beautiful" voice, which, according to him, makes the song "irresistible".
+In a review for Illyrian Pirates, the author praised the song's nature as well as Gjata's "smooth" and "passionate" vocal delivery and further went on to emphasise her "beautiful" voice, which, according to them, makes the song "irresistible".
 A writer for Dosja concluded that the lyrics are the most focusing point of the song, while an editor from Top Music highlighted "Pow" out as perhaps one of the singer's best songs.
 Commercially, on the Swiss singles chart, the song debuted at number 98 for the week ending 20 February 2022, and trended on the Swiss Spotify chart.
+In the year 2022, Top Albania Radio included the song in its year-end compilation of the top songs, positioning it at number 32.